How to ship APIs faster? Efficiency in the API development process

 Being in multiple places means that your team had to write it multiple times, which is time-consuming and not aligned with the business interests.
 Problems arise when you need to change or update your APIs:

 - How do you make sure that the documentation is always up-to-date with respect to the API implementation?

 - How do you make sure that the developers have correctly implemented what the API architects decided?

 This is where a new friend can help: OpenAPI.

 Open API is a specification.
-The core concept is to have the API definition in a unique, centralized, versioned file.
+The core concept is to have the API definition in a unique, centralised, versioned file.

 - Unique because only one file contains the definition

-- Centralized because other teams know where your definitions are located
+- Centralised because other teams know where your definitions are located

 - Versioned because one file will always contain the latest version of your definition